excelsky/msan622/final-project/README.md

 ### Challenge ###
 As written at the get-go, it was not easy to treat NA's.
 In the original dataset, the NA was coded as ' ?' which is different from '?'.
 The leading space was not very obvious for me.
 Thus, it took a decent time for me to figure out the difference.

 Brushing/Highlighting in a heat map is great idea.
 I was about to implment it, but it was not easy.
 All the tutorials I found from the Internet have brushing in terms of numerical ranges, but my heat map does not have numerical values on both x- and y-axis.
-I used all the combinations to brush/highlight a certain country such as (`ymin=Haiti` and `ymax=Haiti`), (`ymin="Haiti"` and `ymax="Haiti"`), and even include a countries before and after Haiti.
+I used all the combinations to brush/highlight a certain country such as (`ymin=Haiti` and `ymax=Haiti`), (`ymin="Haiti"` and `ymax="Haiti"`), and even included a countries before and after Haiti in order to have Haiti per se.
 Then I talked to Sophie, and thanks to her, I could realize that those factors still have numerical values.
 So I found the corresponding numerical values by trial and error.
 So I could brush/highlight outstanding countries in a heat map.